Novak Djokovic to be deported from Australia for not getting vaccinated

 Novak Djokovic, the number one tennis player in the world, is in the middle of a great controversy and has been detained in an immigrant hotel in Australia waiting to resolve his situation in that country, all this generated by the decision of the 34-year-old tennis player to not get vaccinated.
 The Serbian sports star announced that the authorities had granted him an exemption from the covid vaccine to be able to play the Open of the oceanic country that will begin on January 17.

-The world’s number 1 is looking for a way not to be extradited, after his visa was revoked upon arrival in Melbourne and he was denied entry to the country.
+The number 1 in the world is looking for a way not to be extradited, after his visa was revoked upon arrival in Melbourne and he was denied entry to the country.
 His family has shown their dissatisfaction with this decision and demands that the Australian authorities not treat him as a political victim.

 “He is not detained, he is in prison.
 They could have told him ‘don’t come Novak’ and that would have been fine.
 But no, they wanted to humiliate him and they still keep him in prison, “he said.
 Srdjan, father of the tennis player.